Unmoderated user testing: making user testing cheap, fast and efficient

 Firstly, unmoderated studies are much less time consuming to conduct.
 Although you will probably spend more time preparing an unmoderated study than a moderated one, you will still save all the time you would spend in a UX lab or online moderating the study for every respondent separately.

 Secondly, you will save a LOT of money.
 When conducting a moderated study you have to pay the researcher conducting the study and you also have to pay the respondents for their time.
 These things can add up to quite a big amount.
-With unmoderated studies, you pay for the software/online tool and that’s all.
+With unmoderated studies, you pay for usability testing tools and that’s all.
 You can of course motivate your respondents, but such motivation comes mostly in the form of coupons.
 Check out the pricing for UXtweak.

 Thirdly, your potential respondent range is basically limitless.
 Thanks to the internet, recruiting a respondent on a different continent takes just as much effort as recruiting someone from your street.
 This gives you the opportunity to find respondents fitting any profile you need.